TULiberalArts/Political-Science/pages/home.md

 ---
 title: Home
-meta-description:
+meta-description: null
 meta-keywords: 3 or 4 unique for this page
 permalink: /
 layout: home
 feature: true
 feature-title: Be a Part of Politics
 feature-body: >-
   Our students do more than study politics-they actively participate in the process.
 From the Temple University Capital Semester in Harrisburg to a course where you intern on a real campaign, our program is ideal for students ready to get to work from day  one.
 Whether your interests lie in civil rights, international affairs, health care, the environment or running for office yourself, we have the classes and opportunities for you.
 feature-image: media/hero_Neuroscience-red.png
 published: true
 ---

-A major in Political Science is ideal for students interested in politics, international affairs, and important issues like health care, the environment and civil rights.
+Studying Political Science is ideal for students interested in politics, international affairs, and important issues like health care, the environment and civil rights.
 Our students study political theories concerning the ideal government and how power and resources should be allocated in society.

 Our faculty members are nationally recognized in their fields and continue to research and publish while teaching both introductory and advanced courses—all the while bringing their cutting edge research into the classroom.